Posts by History Department

 Happy Pride Month!
 To celebrate, we spotlight the Barony Ball, a drag queen pageant that was a groundbreaking event for the LGBTQ+ community in Tacoma, WA, from 1975-1985.
 It was held in the grand spaces of what is now McMenamins Tacoma Elks.
 These days, all visitors are welcome and encouraged to peruse artwork, photos and…

-In 2021, Juneteenth was designated a federally observed holiday.
-And this year, on June 19th, Juneteenth will officially be recognized as an Oregon state holiday.
+In 2021, Juneteenth was designated a federally observed holiday, and the next year, Juneteenth was officially recognized as an Oregon state holiday on June 19th, 2022.
 Juneteenth celebrates the abolishment of African American slavery in the United States.
-But attaining that freedom was not as simple as President Lincoln signing the Emancipation Proclamation in 1862.
-Even after…
+But attaining that freedom was not as simple as President Lincoln signing the Emancipation Proclamation in 1862.…

 Bad Bad Hats, a rising indie-pop rock trio from Minneapolis, put on an energetic and joyful show at McMenamins Mission Theater in NW Portland on Wednesday, May 25th.
 The opening band, the Ophelias, brought their playfully dark baroque-rock from Cincinnati and were the perfect musical foil to the sunny Bad Bad Hats.
 Bad Bad Hats…